Eskabore/eskabore/README.md

 As a certified Full-Stack Developer holding a B.A. in Management, I blend my technical expertise with my understanding of business dynamics.
 With a diverse background in Sales and Salesforce Administration, I leverage my unique blend of skills to translate business needs into comprehensive technical solutions.

-My skill set includes proficiency in Node.js and React.js, experience with RESTful APIs, familiarity with modern authorization mechanisms like JSON Web Tokens, and a strong foundation in relational databases/SQL and Git.
-I excel at grasping business needs and converting them into technical requirements.
+I'm proficient in Node.js and React.js, and experienced in working with RESTful APIs.
+I'm familiar with modern authorization mechanisms such as JSON Web Tokens and have a strong foundation in relational databases/SQL and version control using Git.

-As a Salesforce expert, I have a wealth of experience in customizing the console and seamlessly integrating Salesforce with other systems across various projects.
-My specialty lies in tailoring Sales Cloud and Service Cloud to address client-specific requirements, as well as providing training and support to end-users.
+With extensive experience as a Salesforce expert, I've excelled in customizing Salesforce consoles and integrating them seamlessly with various systems across different projects.
+My forte lies in tailoring Sales Cloud and Service Cloud to cater to unique client requirements, while also providing training and support to end-users.

-Committed to both personal and professional growth, I am always open to giving and receiving feedback.
-I maintain an avid interest in the latest tech advancements and actively participate in events like Google Developers Group Berlin, where I learn from industry leaders.
+A lifelong learner, I'm committed to both personal and professional growth.
+Open to giving and receiving feedback, I stay updated with the latest tech advancements by actively participating in events such as the Google Developers Group Berlin.
+Here, I engage with and learn from industry leaders.

-This year, my goal is to acquire cloud and Salesforce certifications to further enhance my skill set and increase my value to clients.
+This year, I'm aiming to augment my skills further by acquiring cloud and Salesforce certifications, with the goal of delivering even more value to my clients.
 </p>
  <!--- End ABOUT ME Section -->